CharlesYCX/vasst-lab/_pages/openings.md

 # Open positions

-**We are currently open for PhD and postdoc applications related to our ERC CoG grant.
-The positions are mostly related to the Electron Pair Microscopy projects.**
+**The VASST Lab gladly welcomes new students and reseachers to our team.**

-We are  looking for new group members with passion, talent, and grit!
+We are looking for individuals with passion, hardwork, and grit.
+You will have the opportunity to work on research that has clinical relevance and healthcare applications that aim to enhance patient treatment.

-You will have the chance to work on the grand challenges of condensed matter physics, often at the interface of instrumental design and new physics.
-You will be involved in determining the important and interesting questions, creating and improving instrumental setups, performing measurements, and making discoveries.

 ### Past open positions